yugabyte/yb-sql-workshop/isolation-levels/README.md

 ## The ysqlsh companion files for the `retry_loop.py` program

 These files set up the concurrent pending transaction so that `retry_loop.py` will have the intended demonstration effect.
 The demonstration is described in the section *"How to handle serialization errors (retry)"*.
-They files are in the `retry_loop_ysqlsh_companion` subdirectory.
+The files are in the `retry_loop_ysqlsh_companion` subdirectory.

 Start `ysqlsh` in one session and connect to YugaByte DB.
 Then run the file `run_all.sql`' Then in a second terminal window, execute this command:
 ```